-OTAs will reduce their cash burn.
+OTAs will reduce its cash burn.

 The last 12 months saw heavy discounting in the hotel segment between Make My Trip and Go Ibibo.
 As a result, other OTAs too were offering ridiculous discounts by cannibalizing their own profits to attract customers.
 These discounts come out of the pockets of these agencies themselves.
-Many a times, these portals book rooms in advance by paying the hotel and offer these rooms to guests at discount.
+Many a time, these portals book rooms in advance by paying the hotel and offer these rooms to guests at discount.

 At the end of the day, these portals end up with severe cash burn and a major dent in their profitability.
 Ibibo reported a loss of USD 62 million in FY14-15, while MakeMyTrip ended up with losses of USD 50 million in Q4 FY16.
 The smaller players didn’t do very well too.

-With reduced competitive intensity, the desperate discount battle for market share, is expected to reduce and these portals will be able to reduce their cash burn.
+With reduced competitive intensity, the desperate discount battle for market share is expected to reduce and these portals will be able to reduce their cash burn.

 “This brings good news for direct bookings of hotels”

 The heavy discounting was the main thing preventing consumers to book directly with hotels.
 A hotel puts up a room for Rs.
 1000 on its website.
-But, when an OTA lists the same room of the same hotel on its site, it offers it at 20-30% discount or doles out hard-to-resist offers like pay 50% with your loyalty points.
+But, when an OTA lists the same room of the same hotel on its site, it offers it at a 20-30% discount or doles out hard-to-resist offers like pay 50% with your loyalty points.
 This subsequently brings down the net cost to the guests.
 Hotels can never match that kind of discounted pricing.
 They might go as far as a 10-15% discount, but they can’t reduce it any lower than this.
 No wonder, the guests choose to book hotels via OTAs.

 This is an ideal time for hotels to attract customers by prioritizing direct booking on their hotel website at lower rates.
 They can break free from the hefty commission model (30%) that they need to pay to the OTA for filling up their rooms.
-They can try to source direct business through their own booking engine at a sourcing expense less than 10%.
+They can try to source direct business through their own booking engine at a sourcing expense of less than 10%.

 The important thing is that the hotels need to be prepared with both the right tools to aid direct conversions and the revenue strategy.

-- A well-designed website with good UX, appropriate call to actions, good SEO to capture organic traffic likely to be a result of billboard effect.
+- A well-designed website with good UX, appropriate call to actions, good SEO to capture organic traffic likely to be a result of the billboard effect.

-- An OTA price comparision widget
+- An OTA price comparison widget

 - sell special packages apart from the rooms,

-- sell add-on services such as airport pick ups and late check outs,
+- sell add-on services such as airport pick-ups and late check-outs,

-- and allow the use of promo codes – both transparent i.e. fully visible to the public and opaque i.e. promo codes that are not visible on the website so you can create special promo codes that can be offered to loyal customers etc. directly through the booking engine.
+- and allow the use of promo codes – both transparent i.e. fully visible to the public and opaque i.e. promo codes that are not visible on the website so you can create special promo codes that can be offered to loyal customers, etc. directly through the booking engine.

 Take a look at DJUBO’s booking engine widget that offers all of these to help hoteliers increase their direct bookings.

 While the MakeMyTrip and GoIbibo merger has created a loud noise in the sector, the ripple effects will emerge clearly only after a few months.
-If the industry news are to be believed, there are more such mergers and consolidations in the pipeline in the online travel and hotel space.
-However, if the Hotel sector gets its act right now, it can not only stay insulated from the big waves, but can also emerge as the winner.
+If the industry news is to be believed, there are more such mergers and consolidations in the pipeline in the online travel and hotel space.
+However, if the Hotel sector gets its act right now, it can not only stay insulated from the big waves but can also emerge as the winner.